Chrononutrition: the importance of meal timing

-In this Braincare session we explore why meal timing matters, and how it affects you mentally and physically.
+In this session we explore why chrononutrition matters, and how meal timing affects you mentally and physically.

 It’s becoming increasingly clear that it’s not just what you eat that matters, but when as well.
 In recent years, a growing body of research shows that the timing of our meals has an impact on our physical and mental performance, as well as our metabolic health—which is our ability to break down, digest, and metabolise food.